-Two Group Sessions Led by: Jennifer Worth, LCSW, CDWF & Rose Wigodner, LCSW, CDWF At Foundational Concepts 601 E. 63rd Street Conference Room A, Fourth Floor Kansas City, MO 64110 Cost $250 $15 for the workbook Light dinner served Friday, additional snacks provided
+Two Group Sessions Led by: Jennifer Worth, LCSW, CDWF & Rose Wigodner, LCSW, CDWF At Foundational Concepts 601 E. 63rd Street Conference Room A, Fourth Floor Kansas City, MO 64110 Cost $265, includes workbook Light dinner served Friday, additional snacks provided

 The next two-session course will meet at the Foundational Concepts Brookside Office Next course dates TBD - Stay tuned!
 Registration is limited to 6 participants.